Skip to content

 }

 When 3DS is enabled, you must pass the transaction amount as a string to tokenizer.submit().
-This is required because the amount is part of the 3DS authentication request sent to the card issuer.
+The amount is part of the 3DS authentication request sent to the issuer.

 javascript